yugalkaushik/currency-converter/README.md

 ## Usage

-1. **Select the Currency to Convert From**: Choose the currency you want to convert from using the dropdown menu.
+1. **Enter the Amount**: Input the amount you wish to convert.
-2. **Enter the Amount**: Input the amount you wish to convert.
+2. **Select the Currency to Convert From**: Choose the currency you want to convert from using the dropdown menu.
 3. **Select the Currency to Convert To**: Pick the currency you want to convert to from the dropdown menu.
-4. **Click the "Convert" Button**: Hit the convert button to perform the currency conversion.
+4. **Click the "Get Exchange rate" Button**: Hit the convert button to perform the currency conversion.
-5. **View Results**: The converted amount will be displayed below the button, along with the exchange rate used for conversion.
+5. **View Results**: The converted amount will be displayed above the button.
 ## API Integration

 This currency converter website integrates with a currency conversion API to fetch real-time exchange rates.
 Follow these steps to integrate the API: